What are SPL tokens?

 Think of the native asset (the one that pays the fees) of a blockchain (ETH on Ethereum, AVAX on Avalanche) as the coin, and think of the tokens built on those blockchains (AAVE, JOE) as the digital assets that conform to a given token standard instituted by the network.

 For example, SOL serves two primary purposes:

 - Securing the blockchain by being delegated to a decentralized network of validators.

 - For more information on how this works, check out this link.

 - Being the currency to pay transaction fees with.

-- Each transaction you make on the Solana blockchain requires SOL to be paid as a fee to do so.
+- Each transaction you make on the Solana blockchain requires SOL to be paid as a fee.

-You can even say that SOL serves as the unit of account for the Solana ecosystem because all the NFT exchanges on Solana currently denominate their NFTs in SOL.
-This could change but since the onset of these exchanges, it has become the standard.
+SOL serves as the unit of account for the Solana ecosystem because all the NFT exchanges on Solana currently denominate their NFTs in SOL.
+This could change, but it has become the standard since the onset of these exchanges.

 Are SPL Tokens fungible?